 Eric A. Eisen

-Mr. Eisen has practiced law for over 40 years in both large and small firm settings.
+Mr. Eisen has practiced law for over 45 years in both large and small firm settings, has reduced his client load, and plans to retire before 2024.
 His clients have included the governments of foreign nations, state governments, government agencies, fortune-500 companies, mid- and small businesses, and a host of individuals.

 Mr. Eisen earned the highest, AV, peer rating under the Martindale Hubbell rating system.
 Peer Review Ratings attest to a lawyer’s legal ability and professional ethics, and reflect the confidential opinions of members of the Bar and Judiciary.

 - Membership in the select $100,000,000+ judgment club.

 - Selection as a “Top Rated Lawyer in Labor and Employment” by American Lawyer Media and Martindale-Hubbell.

 - Founding member of the Security Clearance Lawyers Association.

 - Former Chairman of the Business Law section of the Montgomery County Bar.